 Porter’s Five Forces

 - Threat of substitute: Can a new product or service replace your product or service?
-If so, customers will have more options, and more options means you’ll have to have a competitive edge to not lose customers.
+If so, customers will have more options, and more options means you’ll have to have a competitive edge.

 - Threat of new competitors: If new competitors enter the game, there’s a chance you’ll lose customers because they’ll have more options to choose from.